General Medical Care

 Please call the clinic at 319-337-4459 to ask about the availability of services.
 Patients may be placed on a waiting list until an appointment is available.

 If you need dental care that we do not offer or before you are able to get an appointment at FMC, you may need to seek care elsewhere.
 There are lower cost dental clinics in the Iowa City area - see our helpful resources for more info.

 Eye Care Services

 We have a limited number of Ophthalmology appointments available for diabetic patients with a referral from their FMC physician.

-We have a limited number of vouchers available to clients in need of eye glasses.
-Bring in your current, unexpired eyeglass prescription and we can provide you with a voucher for free glasses from Lenscrafters.
-As we have a limited number each month, we suggest you call us first to make sure we still have vouchers available.
+We have a limited number of vouchers available to clients in need of eyeglasses.
+Bring in your current, unexpired eyeglass prescription and we can provide you with a voucher for free glasses from one of several optical stores in Iowa City or Coralville.
+As we have a limited number of vouchers each month so we suggest you call us first to make sure we still have vouchers available.
 If we're out, you may check back at the beginning of the following month.
+If you prefer not to wait for a voucher there are several other places you might check for no-cost or low-cost glasses.
+ReSpectacle is a non-proifit organization that tries to match people in need of glasses with a donated pair.
+This company is online only and you will need a current prescription.
 You might also look on the Zenni Optical or the EyeBuy Direct websites.
 They make inexpensive glasses if you can't wait until the next month.

 Vouchers are non-transferable and have no cash value.
 They expire one week from the date they are written.

 If you do not have a current eyeglass prescription we suggest you call several optician's offices to find the best price for your eye exam.

 FMC is not a retail pharmacy; we are only able to fill prescriptions written by FMC physicians.